 I’ve been hoarding this pretty floral oilcloth for years now and finally thought up the perfect project for it!
 This is a super simple changing mat with a few great features!
 The oilcloth makes it wipeable and it folds up into a little rectangle with a strap and snap to hold it together.
-It’s the perfect size for baby’s first year and has a layer of batting for a bit of softness.
+This changing mat tutorial includes a pattern and is the perfect size for baby’s first year and has a layer of batting for a bit of softness.

 Is it making me excited to change baby diapers for the first time in over 6 months???
 MAYBE!
 The power of a sewing project, I tell ya.